-All other locations: Schedule with any available RAs or call your complex’s duty cell phone
+All other locations: Schedule with any available RAs or call your complex’s duty cell phone.

 Monday, May 11 – Thursday, May 14:

 Friday, May 15:

 Students permitted to stay on campus through May 16 with summer housing assignments in Eagle Landing will need to move on this date to their summer housing assignment.
 Students will need to pick up their new key from Eagle Landing front desk between 8 a.m. and 10 a.m., and move into their new assignment.
 Before 6 p.m., they must return to Eagle Landing front desk their old key to properly check out.

 Eagle Landing Parking RFIDs

 Students living in Eagle Landing with an RFID parking pass, which opens the parking deck gate, must turn in their RFID to the Eagle Landing front desk between the desk hours of 8 a.m. and 10 p.m. and immediately before leaving campus.
 Students who will returning to Eagle Landing next year must return their RFID; a new RFID will be issued in the fall.
 Students not returning RFIDs will be charged $50.

 Students should remember to keep their doors locked at all times.
 When packing and moving out, they should not leave their room or belongings unattended.
 There will be many people on campus during the last few weeks of the semester.
 Students’ safety and that of their belongings deserves special attention.
 Many universities see an increase in theft during this period of transition.
 Students should remember to not let others into the building without proper access.
 Potentially suspicious activity should be reported to University Police by calling 540-654-1025.